 Leyland cypress is extremely hardy, and can handle just about any soil type unless it is overly dry or overly wet.
 These plants can grow in full sun to partial shade – though you will get better foliage in the sunnier areas.
 They won’t need feeding, or excessive watering – the only thing to consider is that they are VERY good at growing, so you may have to watch out if your neighbours start complaining.

-Thuja Plicata is another fast-growing conifer that makes an excellent screening plant.
-It grows fast and needs very little maintenance, making it ideal for places that you need to fill with plants quickly.
+Thujas (Plicata or Occidentalis) are another fast-growing conifers that make excellent screening plants.
+Thuja grows fast and needs very little maintenance, making it ideal for places that you need to fill with plants quickly.

 Thuja likes to grow in the sun, and it will need well draining soil that is kept slightly moist.
 The type of soil is not too much of an issue; this plant will happily grow in heavy clay or light sand.
 It is very hardy, so you won’t have to worry about it getting too cold in the winter – just remember to water it in the summer if you have long periods of hot weather.